ovh/public-cloud-examples/examples/01/README.md

 }
 ```

-- name: The virtual router only need a name to be configured.
+- `name`: The virtual router only need a name to be configured.

 > Note: The router will be connected to the `Ext-Net` network associated to the given region, and to the private network.
 Its private IP address is automaticly the first of the subnet CIDR range.